grscheller/neovim-notes/vimSpecificFeatures.md

 # Vim Specific Features

-Vim commands not in your grandfather's Vi.
+Vim commands and features not in your grandfather's vi.

 ## Jump Lists